 - honey or stevia to taste

-- Finely powder the almonds or pecans in food processor or blender.
+- For crust, finely powder the nuts in a food processor or blender.

-- Mix with cinnamon, stevia, egg and coconut oil and use hands to press into bottom of pie pan.
+- Mix powdered nuts with coconut oil, egg, cinnamon, and honey or stevia, and use hands to press into bottom of pie pan.

-- Put in heating oven for 10-15 minutes until crust is slightly toasted.
+- Put in oven for 10-15 minutes or until crust is slightly toasted.